kuroji-fusky/SponsorExplorer/README.md

 ## Features

 - ✅ Display submitted segments
+- ✅ View submitted from username/UUID via sb.ltn.fi
 - 🚧 Play and filter segments
 - 🚧 Realtime changes for segments for one or more videos
-- 🚧 Group skip/mute segments and full video labels
 - 🚧 Watchlist for YT videos, playlist, as well as usernames/userIDs
 - 🚧 In-depth stats about submitted segments in videos, channels, and from usernames/userIDs
-- 🚧 Browse segments on YouTube channels
+- ✅ Browse segments on YouTube channels

 ## Inspiration